jharwell/sierra/docs/src/exec_env/hpc.rst

 These plugins tested with the following platforms (they may work on other platforms out of the box too):

-- :ref:`ln-platform-plugins-argos`
+- :ref:`ln-sierra-platform-plugins-argos`
-- :ref:`ln-platform-plugins-rosgazebo`
+- :ref:`ln-sierra-platform-plugins-ros1gazebo`

-.. _ln-hpc-plugins-local:
+.. _ln-sierra-hpc-plugins-local:

 Local HPC Plugin
 ================